Report says UK Conservatives seen as insensitive to Muslims - WTMJ

 Johnson has previously apologized for any offense given by his language, but not for writing the words.
 He has dismissed such comments as jokes or plain-speaking, or accused journalists of distorting his words.

-He told the commission that he wouldn’t use “some of the offending language from my past writings” now that he is prime minister.
+He told the committee that he wouldn’t use “some of the offending language from my past writings” now that he is prime minister.

+Conservative chairwoman Amanda Milling said the party accepted the report’s findings and apologized “to anyone who has been hurt by discriminatory behavior of others or failed by our system.”

+“The Conservative Party will continue to take a zero-tolerance approach to discrimination of any kind and take immediate action to improve our handling of complaints,” she said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.